douglasgreen/content/notes.md

 SimpleXML and DOMDocument are both part of PHP core.
 Use SimpleXML if you don't need validation or else use DOMDocument.

+DOMDocument validates with:
+* XML Schema 1.0 (preferred)
+* DTD
+* RELAX NG but not in compact syntax

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html